The Sound of Silence: Three Days on the Bazaruto Archipelago

 6:00 AM — Fishing charter

 Bazaruto is legendary for marlin fishing.
-Black, blue, and striped marlin run through these waters.
-Sailfish season peaks November to March.
-I'm not an angler, but the boat ride through the channel was spectacular — dolphins riding the bow wave, flying fish scattering ahead of us.
+Black, blue, and striped marlin run through these waters, and sailfish season peaks November to March.
+Even for non-anglers, the boat ride through the channel is spectacular — dolphins riding the bow wave, flying fish scattering ahead.

 Half-day charters run $400-600 for the boat.
 Most lodges practice tag-and-release.
-The record catches include black marlin over 500 kg.
+Record catches include black marlin over 500 kg.

 11:00 AM — Last swim

-The reef flat in front of the lodge at low tide became a natural swimming pool — knee-deep, warm, crystal clear, with small fish darting around my ankles.
-I lay in it for an hour reading a book and periodically looking up at the horizon as if to confirm this was still real.
+At low tide the reef flat in front of the lodge becomes a natural swimming pool — knee-deep, warm, crystal clear, small fish darting around your ankles.
+Lie in it for an hour with a book, looking up at the horizon now and then as if to confirm it's all still real.

 2:00 PM — Speedboat back to Vilankulo

-The mainland noise returned like a switch.
+The mainland noise returns like a switch.
 Engines, voices, the hum of a small airport.
-After three days of nothing but water, wind, and fish eagles, Vilankulo felt like Manhattan.
+After three days of nothing but water, wind, and fish eagles, Vilankulo feels like Manhattan.

 Practical Notes